AliSahlawi10/planters-community/README.md

 As a result, it will unify the efforts to empower micro projects and enlarge the green spaces in the Kingdom of Bahrain.
 As a team of software engineers, it will allow us to explore a new domain not particularly common in Bahrain which will help us enhance both our problem-solving skills and teamwork skills.

+**License**
+This System is developed under the GNU General Public License  v+3 license.
+For more details about GNU General Public License see LICENSE file in this repositry.

+**Communication Channel**
+You can communicate with the team contributors through this google group, your questions and contributions are most welcomed!!planters-community-system@googlegroups.com